tintindas/leetcode-solutions/Array/Medium/90. Subsets II/README.md

 Similar to [78.
 Subsets](../78.%20Subsets).

 The only modifications we make is that the path is a tuple instead of a list as lists are mutable and tuples are not.
 This is done as our answer is stored in a set which requires its elements to be hashable.
 A set is used so that we do not have any duplicates.

+The array is sorted first so as to make or tuples ordered.